Instagram Now Lets You Control Your Bully's Comments

 Instagram Head Adam Mosseri On The Lessons He's Learned About Social Media Abuse

 Before coming to Instagram, Mosseri spent 10 years at Facebook, now Instagram's parent.
-He helped to create Facebook's News Feed, which would later be used to spread misinformation in the 2016 presidential election.
+He helped create Facebook's News Feed, which would later be used to spread misinformation in the 2016 presidential election season.
 He says this experience has taught him to approach his work with caution.

-"Technology is not inherently good and it's not inherently bad," Mosseri said.
+"Technology is not inherently good, and it's not inherently bad," Mosseri said.
 "For those of us who work in the industry, it's our responsibility to magnify the good and address the bad as effectively as we can."

-He said that in the early days of Facebook, they were so excited and optimistic about the "value that comes from connecting people" that they were "under focused and somewhat naive about the negative consequences of connecting people at scale."
+He said that in the early days of Facebook, they were so excited and optimistic about the "value that comes from connecting people" that they were "underfocused and somewhat naive about the negative consequences of connecting people at scale."

-At Instagram he says he's committed to thinking about not just the good that can come from something, but "how the idea might be abused."
+At Instagram, he says he's committed to thinking about not just the good that can come from something but "how the idea might be abused."

-And when a platform or a particular feature is being misused — whether that be high school bullies or Russian trolls — Mosseri says it's the developer's responsibility to fix the problem.
+And when a platform or a particular feature is being misused — whether that be by high school bullies or Russian trolls — Mosseri says it's the developer's responsibility to fix the problem.

 "I think one of the big experiences that the industry as a whole ... has had over the last few years is to really become more aware of the negative consequences of what we do and to try and proactively embrace that responsibility and address those issues," Mosseri said.